Acceptance and Commitment Therapy (ACT) with Compassion Workshop

 Chris McConnell

-Chris is a qualified psychotherapist and holds a MSc in psychotherapy from UCD through St. Vincents University Hospital.
-Chris also holds a Diploma in CBT from Goldsmiths University in London.
-He is an Accredited Counsellor with the Association of Professional Counsellors and Psychotherapists in Ireland (APCP), and a Registered Member of the BACP.
+Chris is a qualified psychotherapist and holds an MSc in psychotherapy from University College Dublin (UCD) through St Vincent’s University Hospital.
+He also holds a Diploma in CBT from Goldsmiths, University of London.
+He is an accredited counsellor with the Association of Professional Counsellors and Psychotherapists in Ireland (APCP) and a registered member of the British Association for Counselling and Psychotherapy (BACP).

-Since 2008 Chris has trained extensively in Acceptance and Commitment Therapy (ACT), as well as other mindfulness based therapy approaches, including Compassion Focused Therapy (CFT) and Mindfulness Based Cognitive Therapy (MBCT).
-Chris has been teaching the ACT module at IICP since 2021.
-He practices privately in Dublin and online.
+Since 2008, Chris has trained extensively in Acceptance and Commitment Therapy (ACT), as well as other mindfulness-based therapy approaches, including Compassion-Focused Therapy (CFT) and Mindfulness-Based Cognitive Therapy (MBCT).
+He has been teaching the ACT module at IICP College since 2021.
+He practises privately in Dublin and online.